mulesoft/mule-extensions-archetype/mule-extensions-xml-archetype/README.md

 * b) the generated `<module>` has the same structure and *content* as the folder inside the `src/test/resources/projects/<name>/reference`.
 This allows to determine the generated file respects both structure and content for the entire `<module>` project.

+What about if I want to skip the tests? run the following command `mvn clean install -Darchetype.test.skip=true`